nunosilva800/blog/2-pattern-history-consumer-kafka.md

 	numTopicPartitionsCaughtUp uint32
 }

-func NewKafka(config KafkaConfig, handler HandleFunc) HistoryConsumer {
+func NewKafka(topic string, addresses []string, handler HandleFunc) HistoryConsumer {
 	// ...

 	// Fetch the latest info about the offsets for the next produced message, per partition